wichmann-lab/teamproject-photography/README.md

 All the external sources used in our plug-in are listed at the end of this README.
 We changed the lines 85 and 96 for a better look of our configuration file.

-* The file called "AdjustConfigurationFile.lua" is the interface between the "LibraryMenuItemPluginUI.lua" and the configuration file.
+* The file called <b>"AdjustConfigurationFile.lua"</b> is the interface between the <b>"LibraryMenuItemPluginUI.lua"</b> and the configuration file.
   It checks whether the configuration file exists, reads the configuration file, writes into the configuration file and more.
-  For the last two tasks, the "json.lua" is absolutely necessary.
+  For the last two tasks, the <b>"json.lua"</b> is absolutely necessary.

-* Another file is the "arrayCombine.lua".
+* Another file is the <b>"arrayCombine.lua"</b>.
 It's an external file as well.
 [Click here for getting to the source.]("BITTE NOCH EINFÜGEN").
 Because it's code from Stack Overflow, it is licensed under (https://stackoverflow.com/legal/terms-of-service/public) -- NOCHMAL NACHLESEN!
 WICHTIG

 We modified the code for our usage.
 This file gets the settings from the configuration file and creates a new table with all the possible combinations from the settings of our configuration file.
 The code is well commented, so you should read the comments for understanding each function.

-* The last file is the "ExportPhotos.lua".
+* The last file is the <b>"ExportPhotos.lua"</b>.
 A very short file with the duty to export our images.

 So for summary:
   * LibraryMenuItemPluginUI.lua